nickwitten/mapper/README.md

 ## Overview

-The project is to create a room mapping robot.
-The purpose of the robot is to autonomously roam a room and plot the 2D coordinates of walls and obstacles while expanding its knowledge in a frontier-based fashion.
+The goal of the project is to create a robot that autonomously roams a room and plots the 2D coordinates of walls and obstacles while expanding its knowledge in a frontier-based fashion.

 ## Design Description

-The shadow bot chassis is used as the frame of the robot; 2 DC motors with a dual H-Bridge driver module are used to maneuver the robot; 3 LIDAR sensors are used to measure distances while the robot is moving.
+The shadow bot chassis is used as the frame of the robot, 2 DC motors with a dual H-Bridge driver module are used to maneuver the robot, and 3 LIDAR sensors are used to measure distances while the robot is moving.
 The whole system is based on the Mbed LPC1768 running Mbed RTOS.
-In addition, a raspberry pi is used for data manipulation in Python.
-The robot is also able to flash code wirelessly using wireless connection on raspberry pi and communication between raspberry pi and Mbed.
+In addition, a raspberry pi is used to send control commands and for data manipulation in Python.
+The robot is able to flash code wirelessly using the ssh protocol on the raspberry pi and serial communication between the raspberry pi and Mbed.

 ## Hardware Systems
 ![image](https://user-images.githubusercontent.com/59176907/166589332-684a14d0-5920-4d25-ae13-304ae478fbdf.png)